-The Nominating & Corporate Governance Committee is responsible for identifying and evaluating the best available qualified candidates for election to the Board of Directors.
+The Nominating, Governance and Sustainability (NGS) Committee is responsible for identifying and evaluating the best available qualified candidates for election to the Board of Directors.
 The Committee's procedure and the Company's bylaws can be found at www.leggett.com/governance.
-Following its evaluation, the N&CG Committee recommends to the full Board a slate of director candidates for inclusion in the Company's proxy statement and proxy card.
+Following its evaluation, the NGS Committee recommends to the full Board a slate of director candidates for inclusion in the Company's proxy statement and proxy card.

 Incumbent Directors.
-In the case of incumbent directors, the N&CG Committee reviews each director's overall service during his or her current term, including the number of meetings attended, level of participation, quality of performance and any transactions between the director and the Company.
+In the case of incumbent directors, the NGS Committee reviews each director's overall service during his or her current term, including the number of meetings attended, level of participation, quality of performance and any transactions between the director and the Company.

 New Director Candidates.
-In the case of new director candidates, the N&CG Committee first determines whether the nominee will be independent under NYSE rules, then identifies any special needs of the Board.
-The N&CG Committee will consider individuals recommended by Board members, Company management, shareholders and, if it deems appropriate, a professional search firm.
+In the case of new director candidates, the NGS Committee first determines whether the nominee will be independent under NYSE rules, then identifies any special needs of the Board.
+The NGS Committee will consider individuals recommended by Board members, Company management, shareholders and, if it deems appropriate, a professional search firm.
+In 2022, the Company retained a search firm, Diversified Search, to assist with identifying and evaluating potential director candidates, including Ms. Barbee.

-The N&CG Committee believes director candidates should meet and demonstrate the following criteria:
+The NGS Committee believes director candidates should meet and demonstrate the following criteria:

-- · Character and integrity. - A commitment to the long-term growth and profitability of the Company. - A willingness and ability to make a sufficient time commitment to the affairs of the Company to effectively perform the duties of a director, including regular attendance at Board and committee meetings. - Significant business or public experience relevant and beneficial to the Board and the Company.
+- Character and integrity. - A commitment to the long-term growth and profitability of the Company. - A willingness and ability to make a sufficient time commitment to the affairs of the Company to effectively perform the duties of a director, including regular attendance at Board and committee meetings. - Significant business or public experience relevant and beneficial to the Board and the Company.

 Board Diversity.
-The N&CG Committee recognizes the value of cultivating a Board with a diverse mix of opinions, perspectives, skills, experiences, and backgrounds.
+The NGS Committee recognizes the value of cultivating a Board with a diverse mix of opinions, perspectives, skills, experiences, and backgrounds.
 A diverse board enables more balanced, wide-ranging discussion in the boardroom, which, we believe, enhances the decision-making processes.
 Having diverse representation and a variety of viewpoints is also important to our shareholders and other stakeholders.

-As such, the N&CG Committee actively seeks director candidates from a wide variety of backgrounds, without discrimination based on race, ethnicity, color, ancestry, national origin, religion, sex, sexual orientation, gender identity, age, disability, or any other status protected by law.
+As such, the NGS Committee actively seeks director candidates from a wide variety of backgrounds, without discrimination based on race, ethnicity, color, ancestry, national origin, religion, sex, sexual orientation, gender identity, age, disability, or any other status protected by law.
 In furtherance of this non-discrimination policy, for each search, the Committee will ensure that the pool includes female and racial or ethnic minority candidates.